 Box sizes are 8.0cm x 5.5cm.
 Some have deeper boxes because the tusk is more chunky in size.
 Mammoth Hair from Siberia, and a section of tusk from Siberia.
 These make excellent gifts for all ages.

-Mammoth Tusk Fossils from Siberian Permafrost Fossilised Tusk bark sections (outer layer of the tusk) from a Mammoth (Mammuthus primigenius) Its dated to around 30,000 years old (Devensian stage).
+Polished and Natural Mammoth Tusk Bark Fossils from Siberian Permafrost Fossilized Tusk bark sections (outer layer of the tusk) from a Mammoth (Mammuthus primigenius) Its dated to around 30,000 years old (Devensian stage).
 We also have secured a good supply of Siberian Mammoth tusk sections from the Permafrost deposits.
 This material is hard and ideal for carving and knife handles.
 It is normally more expensive than the north sea type because less of it is found due to an extremely short season of opportunity for collecting.
 This is over 30,000 years old.
 No where near as common as other tusk mammoth fossils.

 In this section you will find Collector Quality fossils as well as the standard sections of tusk (often use for carving), and these, although more expensive, are the perfect gift for those who want the very best display items.